-10. Building a Home for God
+6. Building Home for God

-Furthermore, not once but twice, the Torah bids us to rest on Shabbat and juxtaposes that command with instructions how to build a Sanctuary for God, a palace for the King.
-3 The elements in building this spiritual edifice all involve manual labor.
-Indeed, they involve all the categories of work forbidden on Shabbat and holy days.
+Furthermore, on two occasions, the Torah bids us to rest on Shabbat and juxtaposes that command with instructions how to build a Sanctuary for God, a palace for the King.
+The elements in building this spiritual edifice all involve manual labor.
+Indeed, they involve all the categories of work forbidden on Shabbat and holidays.

-Furthermore, fifteen raw materials - including gold, silver, copper, wood, flax, wool and animal skins4 - are meant to be used to fashion a
+Furthermore, fifteen raw materials - including gold, silver, copper, wood, flax, wool and animal skins - are named from which was to be fashioned a dwelling for God in the physical world.
+As God told Moses, "They shall make for Me a Sanctuary and I will dwell among them."

-2Talmud, Shabbat 73a and 74b.
+&lt;sup>2 Talmud, Shabbat 73a and 74b.

-3 Exodus ch.
+&lt;sup>3 Exodus ch.
 31 and ch.
 35.